 Zadar receives a fraction of tourists that come to the Dalmatian coastline cities of Croatia like Split or Dubrovnik.
 Maybe it’s because Zadar’s old town isn’t as pretty and intact as the others.
 It has no castles, no remaining city wall to walk on.

 But despite all of that, or maybe because of all of that we found Zadar to be a nice hub during our stay in Croatia.
-It felt nice not to be a part of the hordes of tourists that descend upon Croatia’s more popular cities.
+It felt nice not to be a part of the hordes of tourists that descend upon Croatia’s more popular cities, but Zadar is big enough to have plenty of things to do.

 Zadar has its own version of charms.
 It hasn’t been completely overrun by souvenir stores selling identical knick-knacks.
 Go a few blocks beyond the main street and I found tell tale signs of a ‘lived-in’ city: a city with offices, stationery stores, bookstores, and government buildings.